Minor house renovation and important remedial works

 House renovation Northern Beaches.

-A Northern Beaches client recently purchased a tidy, three-bedroom cottage in Collaroy Plateau and, after moving in, asked us to come and assess the home’s integrity and provide a quote to undertake some cosmetic renovations.
-They were concerned about dampness under the house and thought there may have been drainage problems.
-They were right to be concerned.
+Our clients, who had recently purchased the three-bedroom cottage in Collaroy Plateau, asked us to assess the integrity of the home and provide a quote for further cosmetic updates.
+They were particularly concerned about dampness under the house and suspected drainage problems — and they were right to be cautious.

 house renovation northern beaches